Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:03:00 - Glauber Costa

-Who's already funny because like today this is such an established thing, it became the other way around.
+And it's funny because today this is such an established thing, it became the other way around.
 If you have infrastructure software like a database like we do today, and you're not open source, people don't even look at you because then there's trust issues.
-But at the time the database that everybody used was Oracle, the operating system that everybody uses, Microsoft Windows sounds like
+But at the time, the database that everybody used was Oracle, and the operating system that everybody used was Microsoft Windows.

 00:03:22 - Anthony Campolo